Core Architecture

 Code organization

-HTTP layer (app/api/) — Route handlers.
-They validate input, call services, and return response models.
+API layer (app/api/) — Route handlers.
+They validate input, resolve CurrentUser via auth dependency, retrieve use cases from the RuntimeContainer, and return response models.
 No business logic lives here.

 Next steps